Experience the Wildlife Habitat at Fogg Dam

 - Do a Darwin to Kakadu road trip

-Fogg Dam is one of the most accessible wetlands nearby to Darwin and where you will see birds and other wildlife throughout the year.
+Fogg Dam is the most accessible wetlands close to Darwin and where you will see birds and other wildlife throughout the year.
+Fogg Dam is the perfect location for bird watchers, wildlife photographers and nature-lovers.